akonPAPA/taskboard-lite-api/README.md

 ```text
 and do u wanna know?
 ```

 ## Implemented Functionality

 - Create, list, read, and delete projects.
 - Reject duplicate project codes.
-- Reject deleting a project that still has work items.
+- Reject deleting a project that still has wrok items.
 - Create, list, read, update, change status, and delete work items.
 - Filter work items by status, priority, due date, and title search.
 - Sort work items by creation date or due date, ascending or descending.
 - Paginate work item results with validation.
 - Add and list work item comments.
-- Return `ProblemDetails` for validation, not-found, conflict, and unexpected errors.
+- Return ProblemDetails for validation, not-found, conflict, and unexpected errors.
-- Use a `Version` field for optimistic concurrency on work item updates and status changes.
+- Use a Version field for optimistic concurrency on work item updates and status changes.
-- Apply EF Core migrations automatically only in `Development`.
+- Apply EF Core migrations automatically only in Development.
-- Seed small development-only data only when the database is empty.
+- Seed small dev-only data only when the db is empty.

-## Technology Stack
+## Tech Stack

 - .NET 10.0
 - C# with nullable reference types